mhaugrud/msumcspy/_sources/Selection/OmittingtheelseClauseUnarySelection.rst

 .. admonition:: Modify the program ...

-   What would be printed if the value of ``x`` is negative?
    Change the value of ``x`` in line 1 so the body of the if statement is executed.

 **Check your understanding**